What We Believe

 We believe that in the beginning it pleased God to display the glory of His eternal power and divine nature by creating the world and all things, both visible and invisible.
 He did so in six days, and all things were very good as originally created.
 We believe the Biblical account of creation is neither allegory nor myth, but a literal, historical account of the direct, immediate creative acts of God; that Adam was created by a direct work of God and not from previously existing forms of life; and that all people are descended from the historical Adam and Eve, who were created in God’s image and likeness, and are first parents of the entire human race.

-In light of God’s creative design, we believe that the Bible teaches that marriage is the joining of one man and one woman and that sexual intimacy is to be expressed only within the bonds of a Biblically defined marriage.
+God’s created order for marriage is the joining of one man and one woman: both created in the image of God and thus equal in essence and value, though they serve different roles within the marriage.
+Sexual intimacy is to be expressed only within the bonds of a biblically defined marriage.
 Any other form of marriage or sexual intimacy is immoral and a perversion of God’s gracious will.

 8. Concerning the Fall of Man